LucasGaleano/okta-client/README.md

 # okta-client

+The script will fetch and log to a file the okta events every 60 sec.

 ## How it works

 Create a config file name okta.conf with this information in the root directory. (there is a example file in the repository)